Commands Reference¶

 terratidy style --fix

-# Preview fixes as unified diff
+# Apply fixes and show diff

 terratidy style --fix --diff